Lucão (footballer, born 1996)

-Lucas Cavalcante Silva Afonso (born 23 March 1996), known as Lucão, is a Brazilian professional footballer who plays as a centre-back for América Mineiro.
+Lucas Cavalcante Silva Afonso (born 23 March 1996), known as Lucão, is a Brazilian professional footballer who plays as a centre-back for Chongqing Tonglianglong.

 Career

 Lucão made his Série A debut at 17 November 2013 against Fluminense in a 2–1 away defeat.
 He played the first half and was substituted at half time by Caramelo.

 On 9 February 2024, Lucão joined Super League Greece club OFI, signing a contract until the end of the 2023–24 season.

+On 2 February 2026, Lucão joined Chinese Super League club Chongqing Tonglianglong.